- "A person is smart; people are dumb."

 - Time Warner owns Warner Bros.
 Pictures, CNN, and HLN.

 In a representative democracy, voters elect legislators based on two kinds of information: the issues and the candidates.
-The MPAA studios influence the law by using the news outlets that are part of the same media conglomerate to manipulate both kinds of information, framing the discourse favorably to the big six conglomerates.
-It is claimed that the MPAA has become a fourth branch of government.
+The MPAA studios influence the law by using the news outlets that are part of the same media conglomerate to manipulate both kinds of information, framing the discourse favorably to the movie industry.
+It is claimed that the MPAA and other corporate media have become a fourth branch of government.

 "If they're talking about it on TV, it must be important."